 Confidentiality is important to us.
-All CAPS staff and trainees maintain confidentiality, following D.C. laws and professional ethics.
+All CAPS staff and trainees follow D.C. laws and professional ethics regarding confidentiality.
 Furthermore, we are aware of the special confidentiality needs of the deaf community regarding mental health services.
 Information about clients is kept confidential among Counseling and Psychological Services professional staff in accordance with legal and professional ethical requirements.
 No information can be released to any outside person or agency without written permission by the client with few exceptions.

 Because electronic mail (email) is not a confidential means of communication, information of a clinical nature will not be discussed over email.
 If permission is indicated on the Client Information Form, email will be used to to set up or change appointment times.